 A clear call to action (CTA) is an overall email marketing best practice, and it holds true for responsive emails too.
 You have to tell people exactly what you want them to do, whether that’s visiting your online shop or clicking to read the rest of the article.

-Your CTA influences the click-through rate.
+Your CTA influences the click-through rate, so it's important to have it nailed!

 At MailerLite, CTA buttons are designed so the entire button space is clickable, not just the text itself.
 This makes it easier to press the button.